-Our plan covers worldwide emergency services outside the United States under the following circumstances, you have a \$90 copay and annual coverage of up to \$50,000 for emergency care outside of the United States and its territories.
+Our plan covers up to \$50,000 for worldwide emergency and urgent care services outside the United States under the following circumstances: You have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 You will be responsible to pay for the services upfront.
-You must submit a reimbursement request to Bright Health.
+You must submit a reimbursement request.
 For more information on how to submit a reimbursement request, please see Chapter 7."